We tried this one before, and it definitely deserved another go. It also was an excellent excuse for getting the sous-vide out the storage again.

 - The “spinach” are basically wraps made from a single layer of steamed spinach filled with sautéed spinach with some garlic and shallots.
 The wraps are molded using cling film and then kept in a steamer to keep warm before serving.

-As the Masterchef site appears to be geoblocking Europe now, I have taken the recipe up below (it still has the same errors as 4 years ago!) with a couple of minor adjustments.
+As the Masterchef site appears to be geoblocking Europe now, I have taken the recipe up below (it still had the same errors as 4 years ago!) with a couple of minor adjustments.

 - As you get micro bits of butter when blitzing the cherry tomatoes and butter in a food processor, passing it through the sieve was quite a pain last time.
-Therefore, I opted for a 7-minute blitz which integrated the cherry tomatoes and butter sufficiently and only a few very small pips were still visible.
+Therefore, I opted for a 7-minute blitz that integrated the cherry tomatoes and butter sufficiently, and only a few very small pips were still visible.